farmani/HASH/README.md

 ## Preparation
 Classes are connected via a **relative path**.
-And therefore you must add parent folder of the Library into include path.
+And therefore you must add parent folder of the Library into include path:

 ```php
 set_include_path(get_include_path() .
 PATH_SEPARATOR . 'path/to/folder/which/contains/HASH');